tigersizer/cluster-test/cluster-test-01VirtualBoxTemplateVM.md

 This is very simple.
 Press the New button and the first wizard page appears:
 - Enter the name.
 I chose CentOS-S0 for the operations machine, -S1 thru -S3 for the cluster nodes, and -Dev for the dev machine.
 It doesn't matter what you pick because the names are not used for anything.
+I started with CentOS-OPS.
 - Enter the Machine Folder.
 If you haven't done this before, the default is probably fine.
 You really want an SSD for this.
 - Enter the Type (Linux), if necessary.
 Typing "CentOS" as the beginning of the name set this for me.
 - Enter the Version (RedHat 64-bit), if necessary.
 This also auto-filled for me.